 There is likely going to be a recovery period that requires people to think and act differently than they used to when things were normal.
 Cultivate compassion and reflect that compassion and care in your marketing messages.

 Provide your audience with helpful resources that allow them to educate themselves for free.
-If your business is in the position to help individuals affected adversely by the pandemic, then develop marketing campaigns about your dedication to providing assistance to those people.
+If your business is in a position to help individuals affected adversely by the pandemic, then develop marketing campaigns about your dedication to providing assistance to those people.

 Your contribution to society will likely provide you with an increase in revenue and may attract new customers to your brand.
 When your brand strives to make a difference, prospects and customers strive to want to make a difference with you by supporting your organization.